How to Install Arch Linux

 grub-install /dev/sdX

-3. Create a GRUB configuration file by using:
+3. Create a GRUB configuration file with:

 grub-mkconfig -o /boot/grub/grub.cfg